kiwi-ng

 DESCRIPTION

-KIWI NG operates in two steps.
-The system build command combines both steps into one to make it easier to start with KIWI NG.
-The first step is the preparation step and if that step was successful, a creation step follows which is able to create different image output types.
+Although KIWI NG operates in two steps, the system build command combines both steps into one to make it easier to start with KIWI NG.

-In the preparation step, you prepare a directory including the contents of your new filesystem based on one or more software package source(s) The creation step is based on the result of the preparation step and uses the contents of the new image root tree to create the output image.
+The first step is to prepare a directory that includes the contents of a new filesystem based on one or more software package sources.
+The second step uses the prepared contents of the new image root tree to create an output image.

 KIWI NG supports the creation of the following image types: